 6. Monitor, analyze, and act

 Data is only worth what you can get out of it.
-Monitor all data points, take the time to examine them, and come up with action plans.
+Fleet managers need to monitor all data points, take the time to examine the analytics, and come up with clear action plans.
 Is fuel spent on one of your vehicles 30% higher than the others?
 Perhaps it’s time to replace that unit for a newer model.
-Or does your tracking show the vehicle often going off-route?
+Or does your vehicle tracking show a driver often going off-route?

 “Consolidating all fuel purchases under a fuel credit card is one way to help prevent fraud, misuse, and abuse,” Saltzgiver advises.

-There are several fleet associations, industry publications, and trade shows that aim to help educate fleet managers and provide them with resources for continual improvement.
+There are several fleet industry associations, industry publications, and trade shows that aim to help educate fleet managers and provide them with information and resources for continual improvement.

 Benefits of Fleet Management

-Fleet management is a part of many businesses, and small fleets face bigger challenges due to smaller staff and available funding.
-But taking steps to implement a fleet management program for your business fleet, regardless of your specific business vocation, has many benefits, including:
+Fleet management is a part of many businesses, and small fleets face bigger challenges due to a smaller team and available funding.
+But taking steps to implement a fleet management system, regardless of your fleet size or specific business vocation, has many benefits, including:

-Fleet management can help trim costs related to fuel spend, accidentmanagement, maintenance, and vehicle purchases.
+Fleet management software can help trim costs related to fuel transactions, accidents, reporting, maintenance, and vehicle acquisition.

-A proper fleet management program can lowerthe number of crash incidents and better monitor their driver behavior.
+Proper fleet management can lower the number of crash incidents and better monitor driver behavior.

 The use of efficient route planning can save a company fuel, moderate maintenance costs, and get more business done in less time.

 Fleet management may seem intimidating or overwhelming for those who are just starting.
-It may be tempting to not think of your operation as a fleet at all.
+It may be tempting to ignore the bigger picture of fleet management and not think of your operation as a fleet at all.
 After all, you don’t operate hundreds of vehicles!

-But even managing five vehicles creates cost-saving opportunities through efficient fleet management.
-Properly managing your company vehicle fleet, whether it’s five vehicles or 50, can help your organization thrive.
+But even managing just five vehicles creates cost-saving opportunities through efficient fleet management.
+Implementing a fleet management software and using the best practices shared above—whether it’s five vehicles or 50—can increase efficiency and help your organization thrive.